Enter a keyword and click on Search to see results

 Education, training and youth activities play a key role in providing people of all ages with the necessary means to participate actively in the labour market and in society at large.
-Projects under this Action promote transnational mobility activities targeting learners (students, trainees, apprentices, young people and volunteers), and staff (professors, teachers, trainers, youth workers, and people working in organisations active in the education, training and youth fields) and aiming to:
+Projects under this Action promote transnational mobility activities targeting learners (students, trainees, apprentices, young people), and staff (professors, teachers, trainers, youth workers, and people working in organisations active in the education, training and youth fields) and aiming to:

 - support learners in the acquisition of learning outcomes (knowledge, skills and competences) with a view to improving their personal development, their involvement as considerate and active citizens in society and their employability in the European labour market and beyond;

 - support the professional development of those who work in education, training and youth with a view to innovating and improving the quality of teaching, training and youth work across Europe;

 - enhance notably the participants' foreign languages competence;

 - raise participants' awareness and understanding of other cultures and countries, offering them the opportunity to build networks of international contacts, to actively participate in society and develop a sense of European citizenship and identity;